Gravitational-wave amplitudes for compact binaries in eccentric orbits at the third post-Newtonian order: Memory contributions: Oscillatory memory integral

-Note that while going back in time, with increasing $y$, we let the eccentricity only evolve until $e = 1$ is reached.
-Furthermore we need the redefined mean anomaly $\xi(t)$ in terms of $y$ and its value at current time.
+Note that while going back in time, with increasing $y$, we only let the eccentricity evolve until $e = 1$ is reached.
+Furthermore, we need the redefined mean anomaly $\xi(t)$ in terms of $y$ and its value at the current time.
 Because $\xi$ is defined in terms of $\dot{\xi} = n$, we have to calculate the integral

 We can now evaluate the latter integral by inserting the expression for $x(y)$ given in~\cref{eq:xy}.
 This leads to